Windsor & Eton Central Station from the cache

 On 17 November 1968 platforms 3 and 4 were taken out of use, and on 5 September 1969 platform 2 was also decommissioned.
 Later on, the remaining platform was also truncated, twice, at each rebuild of the station.
 In 1997 Axa Life bought the station buildings and enlarged and remodelled them as a shopping complex called Windsor Royal Shopping.
 The single platform was truncated still further, and can now handle no more than a three-coach train.

-The cache is a magnetic nano.
+The cache is a magnetic bison.
 Please bring your own pen/pencil to record your find.